5 Top Events in Mojácar for your 2024 holiday in Spain

 Mojácar’s still very tangible roots emanate from a rich and diverse cultural heritage that will forever influence the physical appearance of its people and the character of the inhabitants.

 At the beginning of the 8th century, the Iberian Peninsula was invaded and occupied almost completely by the Arab army.
-Berber tribes from today’s Marocco, Tunisia and Algeria made up a major part of the forces.
+Berber tribes from today’s Morocco, Tunisia, and Algeria formed a major part of the forces.
 Because of their dark skin colour, these people were called Moors – deriving from the Greek word “mauros” (= dark).

 As legend has it, the Catholic kings Ferdinand II of Aragon and Isabella I of Castile sent an envoy to Mojácar on 10th June 1488.
 “I am as Spanish as you are”, the Moorish mayor of Mojácar is said to have replied to the envoy, who urged him to return to Africa.
 “Treat us like brothers, not like enemies.”